si335usna/room-swap/README.md

 most 40.
 The number of names *n* will be at most 1 million.

 Despite the bounds just given, you should think of your *target*/typical input as having 30 companies and 4000 names.
-If your program does great on such inputs, that will be best.
+Other, larger, input sizes will be tested but you should focus on good performance on this input size.

 Your program must **run within 5 seconds on my computer**, which has the same specs as the machines in the Linux labs of Hopper Hall.
 If it takes